 willingness to understand your market

 How many companies do you admit?
 What is your acceptance rate?

 We don’t have a set quota / number of companies.
 Student-in-Residence judges will admit any team that exceeds our quality bar.

 Note: Historically, the acceptance rate hovers around 8%.

 How many application cycles do you run every year?
 How long is the mentorship program?

-The mentorship program spans six months and two sessions.
+The mentorship program spans six to eight months and two sessions.
 Each year, we run three 10-week mentorship sessions: spring, summer and fall.
 (We are looking to expand to four sessions per year!
 Stay tuned!)

 Am I too early for the Student-in-Residence scholarship?